ctsmith622/RepData_PeerAssessment1/PA1_template.md

 ```r
 xyplot(steps ~ interval |  weekday, data= tidy_means_wkdy, type = "l")
 ```
-From the plot we can say that activity patterns are different between weekends and weekdays, with the # of steps taken trending toward larger values on the weekends than on the weekdays.
+From the disparate shapes of the plots, we can say that activity patterns are different between weekends and weekdays

 ![](./PA1_template_files/figure-html/unnamed-chunk-13-1.png)